-Axeria iard is a property and casualty insurance company headquartered in Lyon, with offices in Bordeaux and Lille and a branch opening in Romania in 2021.
-Axeria iard offers a range of efficient products, mainly designed to cover the risks of professionals and businesses.
+Axeria iard is a property and casualty insurance company headquartered in Lyon, with a branch opened in 2021 in Romania.
+Axeria iard offers a range of non-life products for professional and commercial risks.

 Axeria iard distributes its products exclusively via brokers.
-Since 2022, Axeria has been developing a new business line based on portfolio underwriting through partnerships in France and the European Economic Area under the Freedom of Services (FOS) or the Freedom of Establishment (FOE).
+Since 2022, Axeria has implemented a new strategy based on historical portfolio pruning and development across Europe through partnerships with brokers and underwriting agencies, under the Freedom of Services (FOS) or the Freedom of Establishment (FOE).